Partner – Orkes – NPI EA (cat=Spring)

 }

-Here, we are converting our Mat into bytes, and then converting the bytes into an Image object.
+Here, we convert our Mat into bytes and then convert the bytes into an Image object.

 We’ll start by streaming the camera view to a JavaFX Stage.